 This Game Boy classic is a surprisingly dark (for a Mario game) one with all sorts of mayhem going on.

-Sinister enemies are everywhere, the challenge is pretty tough, the graphics unusually good for the Game Boy, and it all adds up to an inspired adventure.
+Sinister enemies are everywhere in Super Mario Land 2: 6 Golden Coins, the challenge is pretty tough, the graphics unusually good for the Game Boy, and it all adds up to an inspired adventure.

 Super Mario Odyssey